-- You can compare prices for cultural travel products via portals like Lonely Planet History & Culture.
+You can compare prices for cultural tourism products via portals like Lonely Planet History & Culture.

-- Tourism Boost has some useful online tools for pricing tours and accommodation.
+Tourism Council WA has some useful online tools for pricing tours and accommodation.
 These help you determine the break-even point and ideal retail price of your tourism product.

 Please review our market information disclaimer.